Zilliqa/zq2/docs/state_migration.md

 db.state_sync = true
 ```

+*If you forget to do this, the state migration will simply be restarted from the checkpoint.*

 ### Finishing Up

 Once the state migration is complete, you can remove the `load_checkpoint` and `state_sync` configurations from your `zilliqa.toml` file.
-Otherwise, it will restart the entire process again, upon a restart.
+Otherwise, it will restart the entire process from the checkpoint, upon a restart.

 ```toml
 [[nodes]]